 Nonetheless, baby boomers do regularly shop online, but they bring those high expectations for exceptional customer service with them.

-In 2016, it was predicted that baby boomers would soon control 70% of the United States’ disposable income.
+Studies show that Baby Boomers own more than half (58%) of all household wealth and spend over $500 billion annually.
 Ecommerce stores hoping for a piece of the baby boomers’ considerable buying power should make customer service the primary focus this year.